 In order to participate in the Meeting virtually, registered shareholders must have a valid 15-digit Control Number and duly appointed Appointees must have received an email from Computershare containing an Invitation Code.
 Voting at the Meeting virtually will only be available for shareholders or their registered Appointees, subject to the procedures described under How Do I Exercise My Vote (and by When) if I am a Registered Shareholder? and How Do I Vote If I Am a Non-Registered Shareholder?
 Registered shareholders who have appointed and registered an Appointee may attend the Meeting virtually by clicking "Guest" and completing the online form but will be unable to participate in, or vote at, the Meeting virtually.
-Non-registered shareholders who have not appointed and registered themselves or who have appointed and registered an Appointee may attend the meeting by clicking "Guest" and completing the online form, but will be unable to participate in, or vote at, the Meeting virtually.
+Non-registered an Appointee may attend the meeting by clicking "Guest" and completing the optimize the order of the meeting by clicking "Guest" and completing the participate in, or vote at, the Meeting virtually.
+Non-registered an Appointee may attend the meeting virtually.
 See Can a Registered Shareholder Appoint Someone Other Than the Proxy Nominees To Vote Their Shares At The Meeting? below for further information about Appointees.